• Home

 If you are eating it right away, no need to worry about storage, just enjoy!

-And that’s it for how to make mozzarella!
+And that’s it for this Homemade Mozzarella!

 If you make it, please tag me on Pinterest or Instagram so I can see!
 It’s my favorite thing to scroll through stories and see what you all are making.